akashshah59/EcommerceDesign/README.md

   1. Spring Boot (To build a web application out of it)
   2. Eclipse like environment that helps with dependency downloads (Maven)
   3. Databases for each of the categories , instead of flat files.
+  4. Github
+  5. Jenkins (Package building and test cases)
+  6. Ansible like tools to deploy packages to the server. /( Docker and a Kubernetes cluster )